 Representation of accuracy

-For more than a decade GHRSST has required its members to generate “Single Sensor Error Statistics” (SSESs) which are estimates of the errors and uncertainty in the SSTs retrieved from each satellite radiometer; these are intended to guide users, both scientific and operational, on the appropriate application of the data.
-In addition, a quality indicator for each SST retrieval required.
-An approach developed by RSMAS investigators – called the “SST Uncertainty Hypercube” – involves the partition of all good-quality records in the MODIS matchup database into a multi-dimensional set of bins defined by the unique combination of levels of seven dimensions: (1) season (4 levels), (2) latitude (6 zones), (3) SST (8 levels in 5K increments), (4) satellite zenith angle (4 levels), (5) difference in brightness temperatures of two MODIS channels, used as a proxy for water vapor (4 levels for 4µm, 3 levels for 11µm), (6) SST quality level (2 levels) and (7) day or night (2 levels).
-In this current approach, SSTskin accuracy (defined simply as satellite SST minus in situ SST) is computed using matchups in each bin.
-Then, the average (and estimate of bias) and standard deviation (and estimate of uncertainty) are calculated for each bin and provided to OBPG as lookup tables.
+For more than a decade GHRSST has required its members to generate “Single Sensor Error Statistics” (SSESs), which are estimates of the errors and uncertainty in the SSTs retrieved from each satellite radiometer; these are intended to guide users, both scientific and operational, on the appropriate application of the data (e.g., for combining SSTs from multiple sources).
+In addition, a quality indicator for each SST retrieval is required.
+An approach developed by RSMAS investigators – called the “SST Uncertainty Hypercube” – involves the partition of all good-quality records in the MODIS matchup database into a multi-dimensional set of bins defined by the unique combination of various levels of seven dimensions: (1) season (4 levels), (2) latitude (6 zones), (3) SST (8 levels in 5K increments), (4) satellite zenith angle (4 levels), (5) difference in brightness temperatures of two MODIS channels, used as a proxy for water vapor (4 levels for 4µm, 3 levels for 11µm), (6) SST quality level (2 levels) and (7) day or night (2 levels).
+In this approach, SSTskin accuracy (defined simply as satellite SST minus in situ SST) is computed using matchups in each bin.
+Then, the average (an estimate of bias) and standard deviation (an estimate of uncertainty) are calculated for each bin and provided to OBPG as lookup tables.
 During production of SSTskin fields, each MODIS pixel is assigned to one of the hypercube bins, and the appropriate bin uncertainty statistics are associated with that pixel.

-While this approach is a significant improvement over reporting simply global mean and standard deviation (e.g. Table 1) as clearly the contributions to error and uncertainty are not uniform, and it meets the requirement that each retrieval have its accuracy appropriately specified (e.g. Merchant et al., 2017) but it does have shortocmings.
-One concern is the uneven population of the hypercube cells, of which the geographic component is indicated in Figure 6, as it has been shown that a stable estimate of the mean error with an uncertainty of < 0.05K requires >100 matchups in each cell (Kilpatrick et al., 2015).
-We intend to reassess the formulation of the representation of accuracy of the MODIS and VIIRS SSTskin fields, so that the Uncertainty Hypercubes will provide a smoothly varying estimation of uncertainty as a function of the controlling variables (not necessarily the same as the current hypercube dimensions).
+This approach is a significant improvement over reporting simply a global mean and standard deviation (e.g. Table 1) as the contributions to error and uncertainty clearly are not spatially uniform.
+The approach also meets the requirement that each retrieval have its accuracy appropriately specified (e.g. Merchant et al., 2017).
+Nevertheless, the hypercube approach but has shortcomings.
+One concern is the uneven numbers of matchups among the hypercube bins.
+An example of the uneven geographic distributionof ,matchups (recall that latitude zonal bands are one fo the dimensions of the hypercube) is illustrated in Figure 6.
+Through simulated sampling, we have shown that a stable estimate of the mean error with an uncertainty < 0.05K requires >100 matchups in each hypercube bin (Kilpatrick et al., 2015).
+Another disadvantage of the hypercube approach was the appearance of obvious discontinuities in uncertainty fields when geographically mapped.
+For these reasons, we proposeto reassess the the representation of accuracy of the MODIS and VIIRS SSTskin fields, so that the Uncertainty Hypercubes will provide a smoothly varying estimation of uncertainty as a function of the controlling variables (not necessarily the same as the current hypercube dimensions) [Cite for example the Petrenko et al. paper?].

 Transition results to OBPG and the JPL PO.DAAC

-We will continue to ensure a smooth transition of algorithms and accuracy estimates to the OBPG to support the processing, and reprocessing, of the MODIS and VIIRS measurements.
-We will continue to interact with the GHRSST GDAC at the JPL PO.DAAC in the generation of the MODIS and VIIRS SSTskin L2P field for distribution to the wider community.
+We will continue to ensure a smooth transition of algorithms and accuracy estimates to the OBPG to support the processing and reprocessing, of MODIS and VIIRS measurements.
+We will continue to interact with the GHRSST GDAC at the JPL PO.DAAC in the generation of the MODIS and VIIRS SSTskin L2P fields for distribution to the wider community.

 Climate Data Records of SST

-The use of ship-board radiometers to established retrieval uncertainties provides the pathway for ensuring the MODIS and VIIRS SSTskin fields are suitable for climate research and other applications.
+The use of shipboard radiometers to established retrieval uncertainties provides the pathway for ensuring the MODIS and VIIRS SSTskin fields are suitable for climate research and other applications.
 (Minnett and Corlett, 2012; World Meteorological Organisation and Bureau Internationale de Poids et Mesures, 2010).

 Analysis approach